Your concert experience

 A unique concert experience

-As seating capacity is limited to less than 300, the Festival will repeat the program each of three nights, allowing as many patrons as possible to attend (for free, of course).
+As seating capacity is limited, the Festival will offer two seats per household per program for a total of four for the Winter Season, allowing as many patrons as possible to attend (for free, of course).